manifold-systems/manifold/docs/docs.md

 `MyCapitalizer`'s method can be called with `Capitalizer`'s `String` parameter because `MyCapitalizer`'s `CharSequence` parameter is assignable from `String` -- _contravariant_ parameter types support call-compatibility.
-Similarly we can accept `MyCapitaizer`'s `String` return type because it is assignable to `Capitalizer`'s `CharSequence` return type -- _covariant_ return types support call-compatibility.
+Similarly we can accept `MyCapitalizer`'s `String` return type because it is assignable to `Capitalizer`'s `CharSequence` return type -- _covariant_ return types support call-compatibility.
 Therefore, even though their method signatures aren't identical, `MyCapitalizer` is structurally assignable to `Capitalizer` because it is safe to use in terms of `Capitalizer`'s methods.